 Did you find this information useful?

-- Manufacturer's PIL, Fluoxetine Capsules 20 mg; Actavis UK Ltd, The electronic Medicines Compendium.
-Dated February 2013.
+- Manufacturer's PIL, Fluoxetine Capsules 20 mg; Actavis UK Ltd, a subsidiary of Accord Healthcare Ltd, The electronic Medicines Compendium.
+Dated November 2015.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.